 1.2.
 High Earning Potential

-Thanks to a healthy GDP, average income in Germany is amongst the highest in the world.
+Thanks to a healthy GDP, the average income in Germany is amongst the highest in the world.
 Salaried employees enjoy a good monthly income and other perks.

-Freelancers in Germany are considered high skilled professionals in their fields.
+Freelancers in Germany are considered highly skilled professionals in their fields.
 Clients know this and see them as experts who solve their business problems, and not just as contractors for outsourcing repetitive, tedious tasks.

-Well established freelancers can easily charge high rates and progressively increase their income.
+Well-established freelancers can easily charge high rates and progressively increase their income.